Graduate Course Catalog 2015-2016

-Students must complete at least 26 credit hours (seven courses) of graduate-level coursework in sociology, including the Proseminar in Sociology (900, 2 cr.), Sociological Methods I (901), Sociological Methods II (902), Sociological Theory I (911), three elective graduate seminars, and 6-10 credits of Master's Thesis work (899).
+Students must complete at least 26 credit hours (seven courses) of graduate-level coursework in sociology, including the Proseminar in Sociology (900, 2 cr.), Sociological Methods I (901), Sociological Methods II (902), Sociological Theory I (911), and three elective graduate seminars.
+In addition, students must complete 6-10 credits of Master's Thesis work (899).
 Successful completion of the thesis constitutes the capstone experience for the M.A. degree.

 Ph.D.
 Degree Requirements